jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/quotation-marks.md

   (e.g., "I'll do this"), not curved ones (e.g., “I won’t do this”).

-* **GQ02:** We *must* use quotation marks to delimit and represent exact words that come from someone else.
+* **GQ02:** We *must* use quotation marks to enclose and represent exact words that come from someone else.

 * **GQ03:** We *must* place the periods and commas before the final quotation marks.
   On the contrary, we *must* put the colons and semicolons after the final quotation marks.
-  If exclamation and question marks are not part of the quotations, we *must* place them outside the quotation marks.
+  If exclamation and question marks are not part of a quotation, we *must* place them outside the quotation marks.

 * **GQ04:** We *must* use single quotation marks ('...')